vnagel/auto-youtube-downloader/README.md

   * Switch to Internet Explorer or Edge to handle webpages better?
 Or use [Selenium](https://www.reddit.com/r/AutoHotkey/comments/6dmzbf/using_selenium_autohotkey_to_automate_browsers/)?

 ## Attributions
-Part of autoYoutubeDownloader.ahk was made using [Pulovers Macro Creator](https://github.com/Pulover/PuloversMacroCreator).
+Part of autoYoutubeDownloader.ahk was made using [Pulover's Macro Creator](https://github.com/Pulover/PuloversMacroCreator).

 JSON parsing is done using [AutoHotkey-JSON](https://github.com/cocobelgica/AutoHotkey-JSON)